 Any illness or injury claim on board is immediately made more serious by the vessel's distance from port.
 As well as the increased risk to health for the seafarer, the medical treatment, potential hospitalisation, sick pay and possible claims may end up being very costly.

 We have developed and supported several initiatives over the years to provide high quality care for the seafarer, mitigate claims, reduce costs and improve service to Members.
-Information on these initiatives, which include our Pre-Employment Medical Schemes, a Post Repatriation Medical Scheme for Filipino Seafarers, First Call and EHIC Cards, is available below:
+Information on these initiatives, which include our Pre-Employment Medical Programmes, a Post Repatriation Medical Programme for Filipino Seafarers, First Call and EHIC Cards, is available below:

 Crew illness claims continue to be a substantial cost for the shipowner Members of North.
 One single serious illness claim can force a vessel to deviate and lose time with all the attendant commercial consequences.
 The resultant hospitalisation, medical treatment and related expenses may potentially cost hundreds of thousands of dollars.